ShumpeiYamakawa/FSUJENA_2025_species_determination/README.md

 Hi, this is description and script that we will use in the practical course.
 I prepared some tasks for those who have already had the skills for Linux or experienced this kind of analysis.

-## Aims
+## Contents
-1. Identification of the species from the eDNA sequences
-2. Reconstruction of the phylogeny of the species

-You will learn...
-・Usage of the command line and Linux
-・Installing the bioinformatic tools/software
-・Usage of the software
+**Day 1:** Learning the usage of the Linux basic commands and installing the software

-・Interpretation of the basic bioinformatic analysis (blast, alignment, phylogenic tree)
+1. Usage and principles of the Linux basic command line

+2. Installing the software for bioinformatic analysis -> seqkit, blast, R, R packages (devtool, tidyverse)

+**Day 2:** BLAST-based species determination

+1. Explanation about the sequence files and eDNA metabarcoding analysis

+2. Command-line-based BLAST

+3. Making a shell script for high-throughput analysis

+**Day 3:** Species determination from raw data of eDNA metabarcoding analysis

+1. Rawdata

 ## Schedule
 Day0